 The conditions outlined below give you an idea of the kinds of claims you may be able make should medical staff and your midwife in particular fail to provide you with suitable care.

-Alternatively known as Obstetric Brachial Plexus Palsy, Erbs Palsy is when the baby sustains serious nerve damage during the birthing process when his or her shoulders become stuck following the emergence of the head..
-Key nerves in the brachial plexus are damaged as a result of the child’s position, leading to potentially long term physical disability and movement problems.
+Alternatively known as Obstetric Brachial Plexus Palsy, Erbs Palsy is when the baby sustains serious nerve damage during the birthing process when their shoulders become stuck following the emergence of the head.
+Key nerves in the brachial plexus are damaged as a result of the child’s position, leading to a potentially long-term physical disability and movement problems.

 The child may require extensive physiotherapy sessions to alleviate symptoms, and may require support for the rest of their life.
-Where the birth injuries to your baby were caused by negligence on the part of a doctor, nurse of midwife you may be entitled to make an Erb’s palsy claim for compensation.
+Where the birth injuries to your baby were caused by negligence on the part of a doctor, nurse of midwife you may be entitled to make an Erb’s Palsy compensation claim.

-Cerebral Palsy occurs when a baby suffers a brain injury.
-The injury can be caused in a number of ways, including if it is starved of oxygen during the birthing process, by infection or where the baby suffers a severe head injury.
-However the injury is caused it leads to brain and nerve damage, resulting in disabilities associated with control of movement and intellectual capability.
-Its severity can vary, and in some cases it may only affect the lower body or one side of the body.
-Symptoms can vary greatly from child to child depending on the type and severity of cerebral palsy they have.
+Cerebral palsy occurs when a baby suffers a brain injury.
+The injury can be caused in a number of ways, including the brain being starved of oxygen during the birthing process, through infection or if the baby suffers a severe head injury.
+However the injury is caused, it leads to brain and nerve damage resulting in disabilities associated with the control of movement and intellectual capacity.

-Cerebral palsy is incurable; however physiotherapy sessions can help to restore some movement and reduce discomfort in less serious cases, and medication is available to reduce muscle stiffness.
-Again, the physical challenges faced by someone with cerebral palsy may cause them to develop associated psychological difficulties as they grow up, and the additional strain taken by working parts of the body to compensate for lack of movement in conventional areas can lead to associated conditions like arthritis.
-Cerebral palsy claims can be made where the brain injury was caused by medical negligence on the part of medical staff.
+Cerebral palsy is incurable, however physiotherapy sessions can help to restore some movement and reduce discomfort in less serious cases, and medication is available to reduce muscle stiffness.
+Again, the physical challenges faced by someone with cerebral palsy may cause them to develop associated psychological difficulties as they grow up.
+Also, the additional strain taken by working parts of the body to compensate for lack of movement in conventional areas can lead to associated conditions like arthritis.

-Following birth your community midwife should I identify symptoms that might be associated with cerebral palsy and organise for specialist assessment so as to provide for a diagnosis.
+Following birth, your community midwife should identify symptoms that might be associated with cerebral palsy and organise for specialist assessment so as to provide a proper diagnosis.

-Sometimes referred to as gestational diabetes, maternal diabetes must be identified and treated promptly by medical staff, as serious complications can develop where it is not.
+Sometimes referred to as gestational diabetes, maternal diabetes must be identified and treated promptly by medical staff, otherwise serious complications can develop.

-These include severe discomfort and stress on the part of the mother, but can also stretch to miscarriages or birth defects with the heart or brain of her baby.
+These complications include severe discomfort and stress on the part of the mother.
+However, they also include miscarriages or birth defects regarding the heart or brain of her baby.
 Such serious afflictions again raise the prospect of long term disability and developmental problems for the child.

 Treatment is usually dependent on the results of regular check-ups, but insulin shots or specialist diabetes medication may be required in serious cases.

-Ectopic Pregnancies are those that take place outside of the womb.
-They occur most commonly in the fallopian tubes and are unfortunately always terminal for the baby, but the mother too can sustain a great deal of pain, discomfort and harm if medical staff do not respond correctly, or if a misdiagnosis occurs.
+Ectopic pregnancies are those that take place outside of the womb.
+They occur most commonly in the fallopian tubes and are unfortunately always terminal for the baby.
+The mother too can sustain a great deal of pain, discomfort and harm if medical staff do not respond correctly – or if a misdiagnosis occurs.

-These symptoms can include heavy vaginal bleeding, pain in the lower abdomen, shoulder-tip pain, diarrhoea or pain when using the toilet and constantly feeling faint.
+These symptoms can include heavy vaginal bleeding, pain in the lower abdomen, shoulder-tip pain, constantly feeling faint and diarrhoea or pain when using the toilet.

-Jaundice is fairly common in newborn babies, and results from excess levels of bilirubin in their blood.
-This is because of an elevated red blood cell count, itself resulting from the underdeveloped liver’s inability to adequately break them down.
-In the vast majority of cases this is something that will correct itself in the days following birth.
+Jaundice is fairly common in new-born babies and results from excess levels of bilirubin in their blood.
+This is because of an elevated red blood cell count resulting from the underdeveloped liver’s inability to adequately break them down.
+In the vast majority of cases, this is something that will correct itself in the days following birth.

-In cases of Kernicterus however, extremely high levels of bilirubin are found in the baby’s blood, this condition is known as hyperbilirubinemia and there is a risk that it may cross the blood-brain barrier and cause brain damage or damage to the central nervous system.
+In cases of Kernicterus however, extremely high levels of bilirubin are found in the baby’s blood – this condition is known as hyperbilirubinemia.
+There is a risk that it may cross the blood-brain barrier and cause brain damage or damage to the central nervous system.

-Babies with jaundice should always be kept under close attention to ensure Kernicterus is not a threat, and that where it is medical staff act decisively to avoid some of the condition’s worst effects.
-These can extend to ineffective muscles, seizures and bilirubin encephalopathy – an abnormally small head and associated cognitive developmental problems.
+Babies with jaundice should always be kept under close attention to ensure that they are not at risk of Kernicterus, and so that medical staff may act decisively to avoid some of the condition’s worst effects.
+These effects can extend to ineffective muscles, seizures and bilirubin encephalopathy – an abnormally small head and associated cognitive developmental problems.

-Phototherapy may be required to transform the bilirubin the baby’s blood such that their liver can more easily break it down.
+Phototherapy may be required to transform the bilirubin in the baby’s blood so that the liver can more easily break it down.
 In other instances, a blood transfusion may be necessary.
-Where jaundice is misdiagnosed or mismanaged and allowed to develop, parents may have grounds for a misdiagnosis claim or kernicterus claim.

-The only means of curing the condition is to deliver the baby, and as such treatment options are often restricted.
-However, mothers with pre-eclampsia may be admitted to hospital for close observation to ensure they do not develop full eclampsia; which can produces seizures and may be fatal.
+The only means of curing the condition is to deliver the baby, and treatment options during or thereafter are often restricted.
+However, mothers with pre-eclampsia may be admitted to hospital for close observation to ensure they do not develop full eclampsia; which can result in seizures and may be fatal.
 In the event these seizures do occur, magnesium sulphate injections may be necessary to quell the immediate danger to mother and baby.

-Your midwife or doctor should be vigilant to the signs and symptoms of pre-eclampsia and act where it is diagnosed your doctor and midwife should monitor the mother’s condition very closely.
-Where pre-eclampsia is misdiagnosed or your midwife and doctor fail to supervise you close enough, allowing the condition to develop unchecked, you may be entitled to make a pre-eclampsia claim.
+Your midwife or doctor should be vigilant to the signs and symptoms of pre-eclampsia and, where it is diagnosed, your doctor and midwife should monitor the mother’s condition very closely.
+Where pre-eclampsia is misdiagnosed or your midwife and doctor fail to supervise you close enough – allowing the condition to develop unchecked – you may be entitled to make a pre-eclampsia compensation claim.

 This can occur for a variety of reasons, including misdiagnosis of life-threatening conditions, excessive / improper use of force during delivery or improper administration of medication.

-The results can clearly be devastating, and any instance where it can be shown that the actions of medical staff failed to reach the standards we expect from them, this could indicate you have a claim.
+The results can clearly be devastating, and any instance where it can be shown that the actions of medical staff failed to reach the standards we expect from them could indicate that you have grounds to make a claim.

-This condition denotes where the baby’s hip joint develops in such a manner that the thigh bone becomes unstable in its socket, and may become detached completely.
+This condition denotes where the baby’s hip joint develops in such a manner that the thigh bone becomes unstable in its socket – and may become detached completely as a result.
 Ligaments are often stretched, and the condition can vary in terms of its severity.
 In later life it can lead to hip pain, developing a limp and painful or stiff joints.

-These can relate to episiotomies (surgical cuts or incisions made to assist in delivering the baby), C-section deliveries or deliveries that use assistive devices such as a ventouse or forceps.
-Commonly, midwife negligence claims also relate to conditions the mother develops during pregnancy which go unnoticed by a midwife.
+Birth injuries to the mother claims can relate to episiotomies (surgical cuts or incisions made to assist in delivering the baby), C-section deliveries or deliveries that use assistive devices such as a ventouse or forceps.
+Commonly, midwife negligence claims also relate to conditions that the mother develops during pregnancy which go unnoticed by a midwife.

-If you’re unsure as to whether your circumstances and actions of your midwife constitute midwife negligence, it is wise to seek legal advice promptly so you can assess your options.
+If you’re unsure as to whether your circumstances and the actions of your midwife constitute a midwife negligence compensation claim, it is wise to seek legal advice promptly so you can assess your options.